randylubin/story-synth-docs/src/guide/extensions.md

 ## Coinflip

 This extension lets players flip a coin.
 If you set 'coinflip' to 'TRUE' then the coin will be 'heads' or 'tails' – if you want to customize the results text, you can set 'coinflip' to the text of the results seperated by a comma (e.g. 'yes,no' will result in a 'yes' or 'no').
 You can optionally add a title to the extension and relable the button.
+You can also specify when it first appears with 'coinflipFirstVisible'.

 ### Coinflip example